Abstracts of Selected Publications

 Lesser,

-Abstract: Describes an innovative
+Abstract: Describes an

-curriculum module the first author created on the two-way exchange between statistics and applied ethics.
-The module, having
+innovative curriculum module the first author created on the two-way

-no particular mathematical prerequisites beyond high school algebra, is part of
+module, having no particular mathematical prerequisites beyond high school

-an undergraduate interdisciplinary ethics course which begins with a
+algebra, is part of an undergraduate interdisciplinary ethics course which

-other professors.
+from various other professors.
 The first author’s module’s emphasis

 on conceptual and critical thinking makes it easily adaptable to